-It’s been 8 years since I sold the Sundowner, and basically quit flying.
-Since I turned 60 in March, and have fought a life-threatening illness since November, 2017… I figured it was time to “GO FLY!”
+It’s been 6 or so years since I sold the Sundowner, and basically quit flying.
+But, I figured it was time to “GO FLY!”
 So, I began to look for a plane, preferably something simple, inexpensive, and suited for what I expect to use it for.
 Those “long trips” with extra seats, well.. that turned out to be only an occasional value.
 Most of what I want to do is “local flying”, and basically short flights to lunch, or overnight to places like Half Moon Bay, Harris Ranch, or Columbia.

-Just something to not break the bank, and even though we could afford much more airplane, there is no need.
-I loved my years having a Cessna 150.
+Four seats were no longer needed, and I had always loved my years having a Cessna 150.
 Maybe a Citabria or similar, as those were better flying machines.
 But fabric and outside storage would be unkind to the airplane.
 So, I “BY LUCK” found a 1970 Cessna 150K in excellent condition with relatively low hours, and everything maintenance wise done (propeller, new radio, new cylinder, good paint and windows….).
-So we whipped out the bank book and paid cash to a seller who sold his “baby” so he could get into an Van’s RV-6.
+And bonus..it was at the home airport!

 Since buying, I have been extremely happy.
 The airport has always been a haven of fantasy, wonder, and sanity, a magical place in this crazy world.